 At Basement Systems Vancouver we recommend starting by sealing off any vents, covering any exposed dirt and concrete, and installing airtight crawl space doors.
 Once this has been completed, it's a great idea to install either an energy-efficient basement dehumidifier or crawl space dehumidifier.
 This will remove any existing humidity in the space and keep it dry in the future.

-We offer free basement & crawl space humidity control estimates in British Columbia, including Vancouver, Burnaby, Surrey and many areas nearby.
+We offer free basement & crawl space humidity control estimates in British Columbia, including Surrey, Langley, Vancouver and many areas nearby.
 Contact us today to get started!